Health Policy Certificate

 5) The Health Policy Graduate Certificate consists of four courses for a total of twelve semester credit hours.
 Upon applying for graduation (for degree-seeking students) or completion of the certificate requirements (for non-degree students), you must contact the program coordinator for verification of completion and the awarding of the certificate.

 The Health Policy Graduate Certificate program will accept students in two categories: (1) those who have been admitted to an advanced degree program at Ohio University and (2) those who possess a bachelor’s or advanced degree but are not currently in a degree program at Ohio University.
+Master of Integrated Health Studies (MIHS) students do not need to apply for each certificate separately.
+Each MIHS student will identify their two certificates of choice when applying to the degree program.

 1) Students who have already been admitted to an advanced degree program at Ohio University (degree-seeking graduate students).